Skip to content

 Different levels of mortgage payment protection insurance are available, depending on what you want cover for:

-- Accident, sickness and unemployment – this gives you the most comprehensive cover as it protects you from losing your job and not being able to work through serious illness or injury.
+• Accident, sickness and unemployment – this gives you the most comprehensive cover.
+It could pay out if you lose your job and if you’re not able to work through serious illness or injury.

 Some policies will also cover you if you need to leave work to become a carer for an immediate family member.